-However, there are also B2B businesses, which may or may not operate from a distinct location, e.g., a commercial realtor.
+However, there are also B2B businesses and local SEO for B2B, which may or may not operate from a distinct location, e.g., a commercial realtor.

 These types of businesses have similar, albeit slightly different, challenges to having their customers find and engage with them via organic search.

 The overarching goal of local SEO for B2B business (much like its B2C counterparts) is to establish itself as the most trusted authority for all topics related to the products and/or services within a specific geographic service area.